Origin of the Porges name

-There is a well spread legend that the Porges
+According to a well spread legend, the Porges

-name is of sephardic origin, or derived from Portuges.
+surname could be of sephardic origin, or derived from PORtuGES.

-Some believe that the Porges families originated in Spain and
+Some believe that the Porges families originated from Spain and

 Expulsion from Spain, 1492 CE)

-However all of the above is more a "best guess" theory than
+All of the above is a "best guess" theory rather than

 a founded explanation.